aminography/PrimeDatePicker/README.md

 - Building procedure is changed.
 - Picking multiple days has better UX.
 - Picking animation has improved.
+- Possibility to change start day of week.

 ### Version 1.1.0
 - Migrated to AndroidX